-Exception:
+Exceptions:

-• Students may use electronic devices in the classroom during the school day for instructional purposes if, and only if, they have the prior permission of the teacher or building administrator to do so.
+- Students may use electronic devices in the classroom during the school day for instructional purposes if, and only if, they have the prior permission of the teacher or building administrator to do so. - Students wearing smart watches are not permitted to use them during school hours.
+Parents are encouraged to utilize school mode or other screen time limitations to ensure the device does not interfere with instruction.